originalphoenix/I-Want-My-MTV/README.md

 Jukebox spun off of juketube with a better layout and actually works.

 Bugs
-- Refresh literally breaks angular, heck if I know why
-- Sometimes Jukebox gets angry during switching?
 - Front End Validation via Parsley Broke
 - Need to think about how to enforce unique usernames
+- Edit Server so if someone goes to direct URL it doesn't serve a bad GET request

 API
 - Users that create playlists also delete them
 - Users that create playlists can only edit them
 - Lock down GET so that only the app can make requests to it
-- Need some way of relating "favorites" to a user account, not sure how yet :/

 Overall App Functionality
-- Ability to pull up user profiles & playlists via direct link
+- Ability to pull up user profiles via direct Link
 - Responsiveness
 - ANIMATIONS ANIMATIONS ANIMATIONS HECK YEAH
 - Error Handling in General lmao